rakosnicek/small_shiny_projects/README.md

 Small R/Shiny projects
 ====================

+WARNING!
+RStudio glimmer server and free Shinyapps are over, so most of the link do not work.

 Just a couple of various R/Shiny gadgets:

 1) PF2014 and PF2014EN (Czech and English) Wish a Happy New Year 2014